montimaj/nasa-roses-uva/README.md

 ## Usage Notes

-Once the data sets are downloaded, the program reprojects them based on the administrative boundary shapefile (converted to a raster in the pipeline).
+Once the data sets are downloaded over Nigeria, the program reprojects them based on the administrative boundary shapefile (converted to a raster in the pipeline).
 All the rasters are in 1 km x 1 km grid (0.09 deg x 0.09 deg, EPSG:4326).
 The CSV files are created individually for each raster in a Dask parallel processing pipeline.
 In order to get the county index associated with each pixel, the raster CSV files have to be inner-joined with the Administration Boundary CSV